 Market growth and orders

 With over 500 orders already secured for the A321XLR, Airbus says this development demonstrates the strong demand for aircraft with greater range and flexibility.
-This reflects the global trend, as value flexibility and more capacity to meet growing demands.
-Air pursues this strategy and affirms that sustainable and economical operations can be ensured in line with market growth.
+This reflects the global trend, as airlines value flexibility and more capacity to meet growing demands.
+Wizz pursues this strategy and affirms that sustainable and economical operations can be ensured in line with market .

-Founded in May 2004, Air has quickly become a leading low-cost in Europe.
-With a clear focus on cost-effective travel options, the currently operates over 230 Airbus A320 Family aircraft.
+Founded in May 2004, Wizz Air has quickly become a leading low-cost in .
+With a clear focus on cost-effective options, the airline currently operates over 230 Family aircraft.
 Its fleet will continue to grow over the coming years, with nearly 300 more aircraft on order.